 SA Objective SA080 (residential use) SA465 (residential use) SA737 (residential use) SA872 (residential use) GA008 (gypsy and traveller use) Justification historical/functional association with the development site.
-While the heritage assets considered with regards to the site were judged to have a high sensitivity to change, the magnitude of the change expected and subsequently the overall significance of assessment in relation to each asset was judged to be negligible.
+While the heritage assets considered with regards to the sit judged to have a high sensitivity to change, the magnitude of the change expected and subsequently the overall signif of assessment in relation to each asset was judged to be negligible.
 There are no Archeological Notification Areas or Archaeological Sites within the site.
 In all cases, the effect is uncertain at this stage as it is dependent upon the exact scale, layout and design of the new development SA objective 9: Efficient land use - - - - + Sites SA080, SA465, SA737 and SA872 are located on greenfield land which is classed as Grade 4 agricultural quality.
 Therefore, a minor negative effect is expected in relation to this SA objective.
 Site GA008 is located on brownfield land and therefore a minor positive effect is expected in relation to this SA objective.
-SA objective 10: Mineral resources ? ? ? ? ?
+SA objective 10: Mineral resources ? ? ? ?
 All sites are located within Mineral Safeguarding Areas (MSAs) and therefore development may result in loss of access to or the sterilisation of mineral resources.
 As such, a significant negative effect is expected for these sites.
-The effect is uncertain as there may be potential to extract mineral resources prior to development or for development to be delivered in a manner which allows for access to mineral resources to be preserved.
-SA objective 11: Water resources 0 0 0 0 0 None of the sites are located within a Source Protection Zone and therefore a negligible effect is expected.
+The effect is uncertain SA objective 11: Water resources 0 0 0 0 0 None of the sites are located within a Source Protection Zone and therefore a negligible effect is expected.
 SA objective 12: Flooding - - - - 0 All sites are located entirely within flood zone 1.
-However, sites SA080, SA465, SA737 and SA872 all lie on greenfield land.
-Therefore, a minor negative effect is expected.
+However, sites SA080, SA465, SA737 and SA872 all lie on greenfield 0 Therefore, a minor negative effect is expected.
 Site GA008 is located entirely within flood zone 1 and is also on brownfield land.
-Therefore, a negligible effect is expected.
-SA objective 13: Transport + + + + + All sites are more than 1.8km from a railway station but are within 450m of a bus stop.
+Therefore, a negligible effect is expected SA objective 13: Transport + + + + + All sites are more than 1.8km from a railway station but are within 450m of a bus stop.
 Therefore, a minor positive effect is expected in relation to this SA objective.

 SA Objective SA080 (residential use) SA465 (residential use) SA737 (residential use) SA872 (residential use) GA008 (gypsy and traveller use) Justification SA objective 14: Air quality 0 0 0 0 0 No sites are located within or are directly connected via a road to an AQMA.
 Therefore, a negligible effect is expected in relation to this SA objective.
 SA objective 15: Climate change + + + + + All sites are more than 1.8km from a railway station but are within 450m of a bus stop.
-Therefore, a minor positive effect is expected in relation to this SA objective.
-SA objective 16: Economic growth 0 0 0 0 0 All sites are being considered for residential or gypsy and traveller use only.
-The specific location of residential sites within the District will not directly influence sustainable economic growth.
-Therefore, a negligible effect is expected in relation to this SA objective.
+Therefore, a minor positive effect expected in relation to this SA objective.
+SA objective 16: Economic growth 0 0 0 0 All sites are being considered for residential or gypsy and traveller use only.
+The specific location of residential sites w District will not directly influence sustainable economic growth.
+Therefore, a negligible effect is expected in relation to to objective.
 SA objective 17: Access to employment opportunities All the sites are being considered for residential use only.
 Sites SA080, SA465, SA737, SA872 and GA008 are located more than 2.7km from a Key Employment Area and are not within 720m of Horsham town.
 Therefore, a significant negative effect is expected in relation to this SA objective.